Avatar

 Biography

-Hi, my name is Gaby and I’m a senior economist at the Committee for Economic Development of Australia.
-I am an adjunct researcher at the the Department of Econometrics and Business Statistics at Monash University.
+Hi, my name is Gaby and I’m an economist and micro-data specialist.
+I currently work in immigration policy at The Australian Public Service.
+I previously worked on productivity policy at The Australian Government Treasury and was a Senior economist at the Committee for Economic Development of Australia.
 My research interests include immigration and the labour market, particularly areas of skills mismatch among migrants, and human capital accumulation.

-In my spare time, I enjoy riding my bike and going for a surf.
-Isolation due to COVID-19 has helped me rekindle my old love of playing piano, and revisit some old frustrations like learning Python.
+In my spare time, I like lifting heavy things and playing blues riffs on old classic Stratocaster guitars.
 I once co-edited a (micro-)famous blog called Econlolcats with fellow co-conspirator Mike Pottenger.

 Interests